Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: Systematic Uncertainties and caveats

+The authors of Ref.~\cite{Boglione:2022gpv} have presented three kinematic regions for pion electroproduction: the target fragmentation region; a soft central region; and a current fragmentation region where TMD factorization should be applicable.
+They postulate that the probability of the current fragmentation region dominating by more than $2\sigma$ requires that the hadron rapidity $y_h<-1$, corresponding the the regions to the left of the arrows in Fig.~\ref{fig:ptmm0w}.
+Most of the present data lie in this region.

-Due to a lack of experimental data in our kinematic region, we have not corrected our results for the contributions from diffractive exclusive vector meson production.
-This contribution was studied by the COMPASS collaboration~\cite{COMPASSrho}, which found substantial corrections to $\left<cos(\phi^{*})\right>$ and $\left<\cos(2\phi^{*})\right>$ for $x<0.05$, but very small corrections for $x>0.1$, where all of the present data lie.
+Some previous experiments~\cite{HERMES:2012kpt,COMPASSrho} have subtracted contributions from pions originating from diffractive $\rho$ electroproduction, a process that is clearly not easily accounted for in the TMD factorization framework.
+Due to a lack of experimental data in our kinematic region, we have not corrected our results for the contributions from diffractive vector meson production.
+Based on an extrapolation of the COMPASS collaboration fit~\cite{COMPASSrho}, there could substantial corrections to the $\left<cos(\phi^{*})\right>$ and $\left<\cos(2\phi^{*})\right>$ moments, but small corrections for $x>0.1$, where all of the present data lie.

-The data in this paper were taken at a single beam energy, and thus cannot be used to separate the transverse and longitudinal structure functions.
+The data presented in this paper were taken at a single beam energy, and thus cannot be used to separate the transverse and longitudinal structure functions.